iley-power/democracy-how/README.md

 The outcome of a regime change is often from a dictatorship to anarchy to another dictatorship at best and to a bloody war and genocide at worth (e.g., French revolution, Chinese revolution).
 Some intermediary steps of some sort of democracy may show up after regime change while the common people on the ground feel that they have less means to feed themselves and they are less secure than they were prior to a revolution.
 This book is dedicated to explain on how to transition from a dictatorship to a democracy without having millions killed, enslaved, and tortured.
 In addition, this book describes the entire spector of democratization of a society and not limiting itself to discuss solely the initial transition from dictatorship to some preliminary democratic state.
 Meaning, the transition to democracy is viewed as a constant and potentially never ending change of improvements to how society works on many levels.
 A transition that isn't viewed as black vs white, but rather as a sequence of changes of all shades of colors.
 We try to base this book less on our opinions and more on historical events that shaped successful long term transition to ever improving democratic state.
 Hence, the book tries to reference relevant statistics, facts, and scientific knowledge.
 However, this book can’t be viewed as a scientific paper.
 Lastly, we feel that democracy starts and being maintained by every individual of a society.
-Consequently, the book explains democratization ideas on a high level and then drills down to suggest strategic actions that are centred on an individual and not a society.
+Consequently, the book explains democratization ideas on a high level and then drills down to suggest strategic actions that are centered on an individual and not a society.
 Meaning, in this book we concentrate more on the activities that a common person from the street could do to promote the democratization of his/her society.

 In this sense we are closer to the following statements:
 <blockquote>